-If bookkeeping sounds like it would be a good fit for you — here’s what you need to know.
+If you want to work from home as a bookkeeper — here’s what you need to know.

-Accountants, on the other hand, are typically in charge of setting up the overall budget and financial direction for a business; they oversee tax information and set up the chart of accounts according to standard accounting practices.
-Accountants analyze financial information, produce reports, and make strategic recommendations based on data and tax laws.
+On the other hand, accountants are typically in charge of setting up the overall budget and financial direction for a business; they oversee tax information and set up the chart of accounts according to standard accounting practices.
+Accountants analyze and audit financial information, produce reports, and make strategic recommendations based on data and tax laws.

 What Types of Work Do Bookkeepers Do?

-Bookkeeping is a back-office position required in almost every industry, so there’s the built-in advantage of being able to work in virtually any field.
-Once you’re trained in bookkeeping, you can work within many different industries and find work that interests you, whether it’s working with small business owners, bloggers, or even non-profits — every industry needs bookkeepers.
+Bookkeeping is a back-office position required in almost every industry, so there’s the built-in advantage of being able to work in any field.
+Once you’re trained in bookkeeping, you can work within many different industries and find work that interests you; whether working with small business owners, bloggers, or even non-profits, every industry needs bookkeepers.

 - Managing inventory counts